Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Methodology

-In the equation \ref{eq:weighted_group_categorical_crossentropy}, $m$ is the number of classes in the auxiliary dataset.
-The first term corresponds to the model output associated with the target dataset, while the second refers to the auxiliary dataset.
+In Eq. (\ref{eq:weighted_group_categorical_crossentropy}), the first term corresponds to the model output associated with the target dataset with $k$ classes, while the second refers to the auxiliary dataset with $m$ classes.
 Both terms are weighted by the hyperparameter $\lambda$, dictating the model's preference for learning from one of the datasets during training.

 In addition to the WGCC, we introduce an inter-group penalty term as per Eq. (\ref{group_penalty}) to deter the model from erroneously classifying samples from the target group as belonging to the auxiliary group and vice versa.
 In this manner, even if the model misclassifies certain samples, it is urged to constrain its errors within each group.
 The penalty term is derived by calculating the cross-product between the sum of predictions for one group and the sum of the ground-truth vector for the other group.
 As a result, the product is maximized when all predictions are in one group, and the ground-truth value resides in the other.
 The hyperparameters $\alpha$ and $\beta$ regulate the penalty factor.
 If the aim is to penalize only errors made on instances of the target group, simply set $\beta = 0$ and $\alpha > 0$.
 The same principle applies to errors committed on instances of the auxiliary group, in this case, setting $\alpha = 0$ and $\beta > 0$.
 The equation of the Group Penalty (GP) factor is presented as follows: